 For quite sometime I have been searching for a sweet, soft yeast dough for preparing empanadas.
 I have worked with several yeast doughs for pizza, Mexican sweet bread, conchas, pan de huevo and pan de muerto in the passed.
 Finally a few weeks ago, I saw a picture on Pinterest of what looked like those dark brown, soft pumpkin empanadas my Mom used to purchase at la panaderia.
 I quickly looked it up and as I read, it sounded just like what I was looking for.
 Of course the measurements were not in cups and teaspoons, but in kilos and grams.
 And a recipe with quantities that could feed a whole quiñceanera party, lol!
 So after a few conversions here and there and a few La Piña added touches, this is what I came up with.
 I cannot say enough about this dough recipe.
 If you like a dough that’s easy to work with and bakes up soft and stays soft for days, this one is it!

-1/2 cup grated piloncillo or light brown sugar
+- 1/2 cup grated piloncillo or dark brown sugar

-2. Mix in the eggs and cinnamon.
+Mix in the eggs and cinnamon.
 Gradually add in the warm milk until dough forms.
 Transfer to a flat surface and knead for 6 to 8 minutes.
+If dough is too dry, add a little more milk.
+If it's too sticky, mix in a little more flour.
 Place in a greased bowl, cover and let rise at room temperature for 2 to 2 1/2 hours.